Newsletters provided members and friends with details of how the trail was developed

-general concept to a clear vision with specific goals and sound progress toward that
+from a general concept to a clear vision with specific goals, projects, commemorations,

 The Revolutionary Road

-See [*] newsletters of The Revolutionary Road
+See [*] Past Newsletters of The Revolutionary Road.

 An Urgent Dispatch for the General Staff

-From 2009 June to 2010 May, Ralph Nelson, as chair of the W3R®-US issued monthly newsletters:
+From 2009 June to 2010 May, Ralph Nelson, as chair of the W3R®-US issued monthly newsletters.

 From 2010 May to 2012 March the office of the National Park Service's Superintendent for the trail (abbreviated WARO by the NPS) issued monthly E-newsletters on the development of the Washington-Rochambeau Revolutionary Route National Historic Trail (WRRR-NHT).

 In 2012 March the NPS launched its own, official government, website for the WARO-NHT and posted monthly its newsletters there.
 Unfortunately, NPS-WARO deleted all its newsletters from April 2012 to June 2019, then posted one issue for [*] July 2019.
 Since then NPS-WARO has posted only the most recent individual articles, deleting them after a brief time, so there is no posted record of trail activities for the past decade.

 By 2018 it became apparent that we needed to be more careful in distinguishing between